Terms of Business

 8. The buyer must store the reserved goods for the seller free of charge.
 He must protect them against the usual dangers to the usual extent e.g. fire, theft and water.
 The buyer hereby assigns its compensation claims to which he is entitled from damage of the aforementioned kind from insurance companies or others liable to provide compensation to the seller in the amount of the invoice value of the goods.
 The seller accepts this assignment.

 9. All claims and rights from the retention of title to all special forms set out in these conditions remain until the complete release from contingent liabilities (cheque-bill of exchange) into which the seller has entered in the interests of the buyer.
 In the case of Sentence 1, the buyer is, in principle, entitled to engage in factoring in respect of receivables outstanding.
 However, he must inform the seller before incurring contingent liabilities.

 § 12 Applicable Law The law of the Federal Republic of Germany shall apply under exclusion of the referral provisions of international private law.
 The applicability of the United Nations Convention on Contracts for the International Sale of Goods of 04.11.1980 is hereby excluded.

 (Revised version of 01.03.2017)

 The company is a limited partnership.
 Registered office Heek-Nienborg.
 Register Court Coesfeld, HRA 2815.
 The personally-liable shareholder is Johannes Cramer Verwaltungsgesellschaft mbH.
 Registered office Heek-Nienborg.
 Register Court Coesfeld, HRA 4117.
-Managing Director Johannes Cramer.
-SALES TAX NO.: DE 123 78 33 32.
+Managing Directors Mr. Robbert Carl Johannes Cramer and Mr. Dr. Hendrik Johannes Cramer SALES TAX NO.: DE 123 78 33 32.
 Tax No.: 301/5710/0092